Can I help a Foster child this National Adoption Month in VA

-If you are interested in adopting a teen in foster care, adopting a child of any age, or serving as a foster parent, please contact us and consider attending one of the trainings sessions listed on our calendar.
+If you are interested in adopting a teen in foster care, adopting a child of any age, or serving as a foster parent, don't hesitate to get in touch with us and consider attending one of the training sessions listed on our calendar.
 At times, the road can be rocky, as with any child.
-Still, the reward of helping a youth change the trajectory of their lives despite previous adverse experiences is tremendous.
+Still, the reward of helping youth change the trajectory of their lives despite previous adverse experiences is tremendous.

 "Parenting is a crucible, filled with tears and anxiety and laughter.
 It will pierce your soul.
 And it will heal you.
 It is all those things.
 And more.
 That's love."